kermitt2/grobid/Readme.md

 - <a href="https://github.com/kermitt2/grobid-client-java" target="_blank">Java GROBID client</a>
 - <a href="https://github.com/kermitt2/grobid-client-node" target="_blank">Node.js GROBID client</a>

 All these clients will take advantage of the multi-threading for scaling large set of PDF processing.
-As a consequence, they will be much more efficient than the [batch command lines](https://grobid.readthedocs.io/en/latest/Grobid-batch/) (which use only one thread) and should be prefered.
+As a consequence, they will be much more efficient than the [batch command lines](https://grobid.readthedocs.io/en/latest/Grobid-batch/) (which use only one thread) and should be preferred.

-We have been able recently to run the complete fulltext processing at around 10.6 PDF per second (around 915,000 PDF per day, around 20M pages per day) with the node.js client listed above during one week on one 16 CPU machine (16 threads, 32GB RAM, no SDD, articles from mainstream publishers), see [here](https://github.com/kermitt2/grobid/issues/443#issuecomment-505208132) (11.3M PDF were processed in 6 days by 2 servers without interruption).
+We have been able recently to run the complete full-text processing at around 10.6 PDF per second (around 915,000 PDF per day, around 20M pages per day) with the node.js client listed above during one week on one 16 CPU machine (16 threads, 32GB RAM, no SDD, articles from mainstream publishers), see [here](https://github.com/kermitt2/grobid/issues/443#issuecomment-505208132) (11.3M PDF were processed in 6 days by 2 servers without interruption).

 In addition, a Java example project is available to illustrate how to use GROBID as a Java library: [https://github.com/kermitt2/grobid-example](https://github.com/kermitt2/grobid-example).
 The example project is using GROBID Java API for extracting header metadata and citations from a PDF and output the results in BibTeX format.

 Finally, the following python utilities can be used to create structured full text corpora of scientific articles.
-The tool simply takes a list of strong identifiers like DOI or PMID, performing the identification of online Open Access PDF, full text harvesting, metadata agreegation and Grobid processing in one workflow at scale: [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder)
+The tool simply takes a list of strong identifiers like DOI or PMID, performing the identification of online Open Access PDF, full text harvesting, metadata aggregation and Grobid processing in one workflow at scale: [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder)

 ## How GROBID works